 - A quality policy word template objective should be measurable, achievable, specific, time-bound, and supported by top management.
 Achieving the goals outlined in these objectives requires awareness within the organization about customer needs and expectations.

 - Quality policy's objectives should be consistent with the organization's objectives and relevant to the standards of products or services produced, enhancing customer satisfaction.

 - They need to be supervised, communicated across the team, reviewed, and updated whenever required.

 Factors That Include Quality Policy :

 - Customer needs: The customer needs in quality policy template are a crucial factor for the success of an organization.
 The company will need to consider and prioritize these needs concerning products, services, and processes that it offers.
 Doing so ensures that the business maintains its competitive advantage by satisfying customers' wants and expectations.

 - Compliance: Compliance in quality policy word template is a hot topic for businesses.
 It ensures that the company's products are safe to use and helps them avoid expensive lawsuits.

 - Health and safety: Health and safety matters in all industries, especially in manufacturing and chemical industries.
-A well-implemented quality policy will reduce the risk of health hazards on employees who work in the manufacturing facilities and customers who consume the product.
+A well-implemented quality policy will reduce the risk of health hazards on employees who work in manufacturing facilities and customers who consume the product.

 - Service: For most businesses that are service-based, meeting client expectations is the most important quality factor.
-The quality of service must ensure customers getting better quality than the price they paid for the service.
+The quality of service must ensure customers get better quality than the price they paid for the service.

-Quality metrics :
+Quality Metrics :